 33 Zoom Ice Breakers to Energize Your Remote Team

 When it comes to energizing a work-from-home team, Zoom ice breakers can play a big role in getting everyone engaged and talking.
-And considering Zoom will likely remain a mainstay in a post-pandemic world, it’s more important than ever for companies to utilize it to the best of their ability as a tool for virtual team building.
+And considering the growing popularity of working from home, it’s more important than ever for companies to utilize Zoom to the best of their ability as a tool for virtual team building.

 If you’re having difficulty connecting with your virtual team, you are not alone — but there are simple solutions.
 Virtual team building activities can help colleagues bond, communicate and collaborate without having to sit down face to face.

 Ice breakers are a fun and unique way to connect with your team members no matter where they are.
 Use this list as inspiration in planning some engaging Zoom ice breakers your whole team will love.